fxzjshm/simple-radio-telescope-backend/README.md

 </details>

 ## License
-Main part of this program is licensed under [Mulan Public License, Version 2](http://license.coscl.org.cn/MulanPubL-2.0/index.html) .
+Main part of this program is licensed under [Mulan Public License, Version 2](https://license.coscl.org.cn/MulanPubL-2.0) .

 Please notice that Mulan Public License (MulanPubL) is different from Mulan Permissive License (MulanPSL).
 The former, which this project uses, is more of GPL-like.

+This program comes with ABSOLUTELY NO WARRANTY.
+A device failure has been encountered during daily observation using Intel server CPU + NVIDIA server GPU setup, although a reboot simply fixed it.
+**Please pay special attention to server cooling before observation.**

 ## Credits
 This repo also contains some 3rd-party code: